annotation/stam-tools/docs/fromxml.md

 path = "//tei:note/*"
 ```

-Limited conditional syntax is supported by between square brackets.
+Limited conditional syntax is supported between square brackets.
 It can match an attribute:

 ```toml
 [[elements]]